dkulp2/cnvs/doc/architecture.md

-The read/write functions are lossy with respect to data types because SQL has a richer set of data types than R. Therefore, when a table is written to disk, read into R, written to disk and read into postgres, then some data types are lost - namely fixed width characters.
+The read/write functions are lossy with respect to data types because SQL has a richer set of data types than R. Therefore, when a table is written to disk, read into R, written to disk and read into postgres, then some data types are lost -- namely fixed width characters.

 The read/write functions do not support integrity constraints, including foreign keys.

 The database support is very specific to postgres.
-Support for other database systems are possible, but there may be unforeseen limitations.
+Support for other database systems is possible, but there may be unforeseen limitations.